CHAMP (Challenging Minisatellite Payload)

 • The mission end is expected to occur in Q4 of 2010 due to the fairly low altitude of the spacecraft (Ref.
 9).

-• At the end of March 2009, a fourth orbit-raising maneuver of the mission is planned.
+• At the end of March 2009, a fourth orbit-raising manoeuvre of the mission is planned.
 After this event, the operational phase of the mission is expected to end in the spring of 2010 (due to the natural orbital decay).

 • In October 2008, a change to the redundant GPS receiver took place; this in turn required a switch-off of the occultation measurements since the onboard occultation software wasn't up to par for this event.

-• Three orbit-raising maneuvers were undertaken so far: in June 2002, in December 2002, and in March 2006.
+• Three orbit-raising manoeuvres were undertaken so far: in June 2002, in December 2002, and in March 2006.
 In the mission phase 2006, a natural mission end was expected in the timeframe of 2009-2010.
 Further operational funding was granted until the end of the mission.
 10) 11)

 • Since April 2001, another receiving station was added at Ny-Alesund, Spitzbergen.
 The station offers a downlink on virtually every orbit thus providing inputs for the generation of atmospheric quicklook data products.
 In the meantime, the station received a redundant configuration for continuous operational availability.